bloomberg/chromium.bb/src/media/test/data/README.md

 #### bear-1280x720-av_frag-initsegment-mvhd_version_0-mvhd_duration_bits_all_set.mp4:
 Just the first initialization segment of bear-1280x720_av_frag.mp4, modified to have the mvhd version 0 32-bit duration field set to all 1's.

+#### media/test/data/negative-audio-timestamps.avi
+A truncated audio/video file with audio packet timestamps of -1.
+We need to ensure that these packets arent dropped.

 ### FLAC